AAS Degree – Code #1969

 Graduates are eligible to take the national certification examination to become a Registered Health Information Technician (RHIT).
 Since 1968, when the program was created, Alfred State HIT graduates have traditionally achieved a passing rate above the national average.

-Graduates are also eligible to take the American Health Information Management Association (AHIMA) Certified Coding Specialist (CCA, CCS and CCS-P) and American Academy of Professional Coders (AAPC) Certified Professional Coder (CPC, CPC-A, CPC-H-A, CPC-H, and CPC-P) exams.
+Graduates are also eligible to take the Certified Coding Specialist (CCA, CCS and CCS-P) and Certified Professional Coder (CPC, CPC-A, CPC-H-A, CPC-H and CPC-P) exams.
 It is strongly recommended that students complete technical elective courses in this area of study and work for a minimum of one year as a coder before taking the coding certification exam(s).

 Coding & Reimbursement Specialist